Patrick Dempsey: 2016–present

 In 2016, Dempsey starred in the Universal Pictures film Bridget Jones's Baby with Renée Zellweger and Colin Firth, and in 2018 he appeared on Epix television miniseries The Truth About the Harry Quebert Affair.
+In 2017 he participated in the short film Red Nose Day Actually, a sequel to the 2003 romantic comedy Love Actually.
+Dempsey played the role of the husband of Laura Linney's character Sarah.
+Starting from 2020 he has portrayed Dominic Morgan in the Sky Atlantic financial thriller series Devils.
 On February 4, 2020, Dempsey signed on to star as the lead of a CBS political drama pilot Ways & Means, where he would portray a Congressional leader.
 Initially planned to be considered for the 2020-21 televisions season, the pilot was rolled into consideration for the following season due to the COVID-19 pandemic.
 CBS ultimately passed on the finished pilot in May 2021.
 In January 2021, it was announced that Dempsey would reprise his role in the Enchanted sequel, Disenchanted, which began production in spring of that year.
 The film was released on Disney+ in late 2022.
+In 2023, he portrayed Sheriff Eric Newlon in the slasher film Thanksgiving and Piero Taruffi in the biographical sports drama Ferrari directed by Michael Mann.
+In 2024, Dempsey portrayed police captain Aaron Spencer in the prequel series Dexter: Original Sin.